pearu/pearu.github.io/masked_ops_and_sparse_tensors.md

 When all nodes of the grid have assigned a value then this defines the so-called *dense array*.
-Dense arrays are the most commonly used array structure as these allow efficient storage of array elements (an array element is a pair of index and the corresponding value) as a contiguous sequence of values.
-In the case of dense arrays there is no need to store the array indices explicitly as these can be computed from the memory location of the corresponding array values.
-On dense arrays, computationally very efficient algorithms can be implemented that take advantage of the memory structure of the computational processor unit(s) if it matches with the memory stucture of array storage.
+Dense arrays are the most commonly used array structures as these allow efficient storage of array elements as a contiguous sequence of values while storing array indices is not required (recall, an array element is a pair of index and the corresponding value): the array indices can be computed from the memory locations of the corresponding array values.
+With dense arrays, computationally very efficient algorithms can be implemented that take advantage of the memory structure of the computational processor unit(s) if it matches with the memory structure of arrays.

-A generalization of dense arrays is the so-called sparse array that is an array that may leave some grid nodes undefined (the corresponding nodes have no value assigned).
+A generalization of dense arrays is the so-called *sparse array* that is an array that may leave some grid nodes undefined (the corresponding nodes have no value assigned).
 From this follows that in addition to storing array values, the indices of specified array elements must be stored as well.
 A number of storage formats exists for storing the elements of sparse arrays.
-These formats are designed to be memory and processor efficient on particular sparsity patterns as well as for particular operations on such arrays.
-For instance, if the sparsity pattern of the sparse array corresponds to the pattern of masking out certain array elements, then this provide the most efficient storage of the masked arrays that can be used to represent the concept of structural lack of data.
+These formats are designed to be memory and processor efficient for particular sparsity patterns as well as for particular operations on such arrays.

 It is important to notice that we have introduced the sparse array as generalization of the dense array.
 On the other hand, sparse arrays